plona/zbxmonitor/README.md

 Path to icons and sounds are relative to ./icons and ./sounds dirs.

 Section `zbxCredenials` is described in `zbxmonitor.config.example`.
 Section `zbxOptions` description:
+- icon - default: host in `zbxCredenials`.
+You must have two files in ./icon dir: `host.example.com-ok.png` and `host.example.com-err.png` in this example.
+- wav - default: None.